What Is “Co-Signing” A Mortgage?

 Then, at some point in the future, the loan is refinanced into the primary borrower’s name solely, which frees the co-signer of their financial obligation to the mortgage.

-A co-signed mortgage can be refinanced as few as 90 days after closing.Click to see today's rates (May 30th, 2016)
+A co-signed mortgage can be refinanced as few as 90 days after closing.Verify your new rate

 The worst-case scenario on co-signed loans is the reason why co-signed mortgages get a bad rap.

-Now, there are circumstances in which the lender will waive the foreclosure waiting period, but a "co-signed mortgage" isn't one such circumstance.
+Now, there are circumstances in which the lender will , but a “co-signed mortgage” isn’t one such circumstance.

 If you’re thinking of doing a mortgage co-sign but are nervous about it, consider the “non-occupant co-borrower” option.